 In 324, Constantine had the work moved from the Temple of Apollo at Delphi and placed in the Hippodrome.
 The original work was adorned with a golden bowl supported by three serpent heads.
-The bowl was destroyed during the fourth crusade and the serpent heads some time before the end of the 17th century, only the column remains.
+The bowl was destroyed during the fourth crusade and the serpent heads sometime before the end of the 17th century.
+Only the column remains.

 Hagia Sophia (St. Sophia) Museum

+Hagia Sofia is without a doubt an Istanbul Must See.
 Built by Byzantine Emperor Justinian, St Sophia has had many lives.
-Bult in 537 as an Eastern Orthodox Cathedral and aside from a brief period between 1204 and 1261 when it was converted into a Roman Catholic Cathedral, the building remained Orthodox until 1453.
+Bult in 537 as an Eastern Orthodox Cathedral.
+Aside from a brief period between 1204 and 1261 when it was converted into a Roman Catholic Cathedral, the building remained Orthodox until 1453.